Telehealth: A Solution to Managing Scarce Physician Resources

-But telehealth can reduce the burden placed on primary care providers by reducing the cost of care, easing administrative barriers, and helping physicians see more patients throughout the day.
+Telehealth can reduce the burden placed on PCPs by reducing the cost of care, easing administrative barriers, and helping physicians see more patients throughout the day.
 Learn more about how telemedicine companies are combating the physician shortage.

 How the Physician Shortage Impacts Patient Care

-Fewer primary care providers will negatively affect patients across the country.
-In fact, around 20% of Americans live in a primary care shortage area.
-Only 37% of doctors practice primary care, yet 56% of office visits are completed by this group of physicians.
-Physicians and their staff are also tasked with more administrative work than in years past.
-With prior authorization, doctors must now contact a patient’s insurance company to get permission to order a test or perform a procedure, wasting valuable time, money, and resources.
+The presence of fewer PCPs will negatively affect patients across the country.
+Around 20% of Americans live in a primary care shortage area.
+Additionally, only 37% of doctors practice primary care, yet 56% of office visits are completed by this group of physicians.

-With fewer physicians and those that are in practice spending more time on the phone, patients will have limited access to primary care providers.
-Adding more primary care physicians improves preventative care, increasing the chances of an early diagnosis.
+With fewer physicians and those that are in practice spending more time on the phone, patients will have limited access to PCPs.
+Adding more PCPs improves preventive care, increasing the chances of an early diagnosis.
 This increases the patient’s chances of survival and reduces the overall cost of care by treating conditions and illnesses before they lead to more serious issues.
-In fact, adding one primary care physician per 10,000 population reduces mortality by 5.3%, avoiding 127,617 deaths annually.
+Adding one primary care physician per 10,000 population reduces mortality by 5.3%, avoiding 127,617 deaths annually.

 Using Telehealth to Ease the Burden on Physicians

-Physicians can also use what’s known as remote patient monitoring to quickly keep track of their patients without bringing them in for an appointment.
-If anything changes with the patient’s condition, the physician can then immediately request a test or procedure without seeing the patient in person.
-This reduces administrative costs, helping primary care providers do their jobs more efficiently.
+Physicians can also use remote patient monitoring (RPM) to quickly keep track of their patients without bringing them in for an appointment.
+If anything changes with the patient’s condition, the physician can immediately request a test or procedure without seeing the patient in person.
+This reduces administrative costs, helping PCPs do their jobs more efficiently.

 Medicare is also working on a new plan that would allow patients to get reimbursed for telehealth services at home instead of forcing them to go to a local community healthcare facility.
 In fact, legislation in 2018, such as the Bipartisan Budget Act, included new flexibilities for telehealth, and more are expected to pass this year.
 This will increase telehealth adoption rates across the country, further expanding patient access to care and increasing their choices in the marketplace.
 This is good news for physicians that need help managing large patient populations.